 - Mix together wet ingredients (minus the oil) with a fork till smooth: egg, milk, peanut butter.

 - Add dry ingredients to wet, mixing lightly-- do not overmix, or pancakes will turn out heavy and dense.
 A few lumps are okay.
+If the mixture seems overly thick, go ahead and stir in a little more milk until the batter is thick but pourable.

 - Pour the batter by scant 1/4 cupfuls to form pancakes on the hot skillet.

 - When the pancakes turn golden brown on the bottom, flip them.
-Let the pancakes continue to cook for 1-2 minutes longer till golden brown on both sides and cooked all the way through.
+Let the pancakes continue to cook for 1-2 minutes longer until golden brown on both sides and cooked all the way through.
 Re-grease the skillet periodically between batches, if needed.Serve pancakes immediately.
 To keep the pancakes warm while you're cooking, place them on a plate covered by a towel in a 175 degree oven.
 Use an oven mitt when removing the plate from the oven, it will be hot!

 Parks, Rosa (1999).
 Rosa Parks, My Story.
 Puffin Books, Reprint Edition, New York, NY.